CDrummond/musly-server/README.md

 the listed lines.

-Setting a track's `ignore` to `1` will exclude tracks from being added to mixes - but if they are already in the queue, then they can sill be used as seed tracks.
+Setting a track's `ignore` to `1` will exclude tracks from being added to mixes - but if they are already in the queue, then they can still be used as seed tracks.

 ## Credits

-`lib/musly.py` (which is used as a python interface to the musly library) is taken, and modified, from [Musly Integration for the Logitech Media Server](https://www.nexus0.net/pub/sw/lmsmusly)
+`lib/musly.py` (which is used as a python interface to the Musly library) is taken, and modified, from [Musly Integration for the Logitech Media Server](https://www.nexus0.net/pub/sw/lmsmusly)